namoopsoo/namoopsoo.github.io/content/post/2023-06-18-my-projects-langchain-interview-me-2023-feb.md

 collapsed:: true
 And [[my projects/personal/langchain-interview-me-2023-feb]] , also now the repo usable by anyone who wants to compare their #brag-document to #job-listings [[job-description]] out there , get a delta , and more broadly , understand say , their industry posture , since that’s a moving target .
 And you can interview yourself too haha .

-I can use the [[my projects/personal/langchain-interview-me-2023-feb]] stuff concepts to see , what roles online do I align with and am I progressing towards them at #Humana or stagnating?
+I can use the [[my projects/personal/langchain-interview-me-2023-feb]] stuff concepts to see , what roles online do I align with and am I progressing towards them at my current role or stagnating?

 ### Making updating your #brag-document like a #fun-factor #[[having fun]] experience 😀
 ### And original intent was a UI to actually ask questions